 - Deep Learning (or Deep Neural Network or DNN) is again the most trendy topic of the conference.
 Its workshop session is perhaps twice (or more than that) as big as the one last year and it was packed for most of the day.
-Interestingly, Mark Zuckerberg of Facebook stopped by (bringing security guards with him) for a Q&A and then a panel discussion session.
-His visit was mostly to announce the new AI Lab of Facebook which focuses on "long-term" deep learning research and to promote AI research at FB.
+Interestingly, Mark Zuckerberg of Facebook stopped by for a Q&A and then a panel discussion session.
+His visit was mostly to announce the new AI Lab of Facebook.
 For technical highlights, see below.

 - Distributed machine learning is another topic of huge interest.

-- Growing market and interest in predictive analytics on sensor data (e.g. activity detection on mobile phones or wearable devices)
+- Growing markets and interests in predictive analytics on sensor data (e.g. activity detection on mobile phones or wearable devices), in ML for Health Care, and in ML for Education.

 - And there are certainly bad-ass research in other areas which I have missed.
 Among the topics of my interest, Optimization (particularly non-convex optimization) however hasn't made much progress.